-With fall in full swing and the weather getting cooler, it is a great time of year to eat some greens whether you grow them yourself or find a local farmer or farmers’ market who has them!
-There are so many kinds to choose from with each one with it’s own distinct flavor and texture.
+With fall in full swing and the weather getting cooler, it is a great time of year to eat your greens whether you grow them yourself or find a local farmer or farmers’ market who has them!
+There are so many kinds to choose from with each one with its own distinct flavor and texture.
 These include chard, collards, spinach kale, arugula, beet, mustard, turnip and even the wild purslane, creasy greens

 Greens are rich in Vitamins K and A, potassium, and fiber.
 In addition, they are low in calories and each green has its own unique set of nutrition benefits.

 In the fall, nothing pairs better with greens than winter squash, the orange and dark green just scream fall!
 I love this combination in soups, pizzas or mixed in a lasagna!
-Today, Below is a risotto recipe that I think that you will enjoy.
+Today, Below, is a risotto recipe that I think that you will enjoy.